NHERI-SimCenter/BRAILS/docs/common/user_manual/examples.rst

 Example 1: Modules
 ===================

 The following is an example showing how to call pretrained models to predict on images.

+You can run this example on your computer or in this notebook on `Google Colab <https://colab.research.google.com/drive/1zspDwK-rGA1gYcHZDnrQr_3Z27JL-ooS?usp=sharing>`_.

 The images used in the example can be downloaded from here: `image_examples.zip <https://zenodo.org/record/4095668/files/image_examples.zip>`_.